bakercp/IPCAM2SYPHON/README.md

 #Developers

 __IPCAM2SYPHON__ is built with [openFrameworks](https://github.com/openframeworks/openFrameworks).
-To build from source on OS X, you will need the following dependencies:
+To build from source on OS X, you will need the following:

 * [XCode](https://developer.apple.com/xcode/)
 * [openFrameworks](https://github.com/openframeworks/openFrameworks)